Alan Grant (Jurassic Park): Jurassic Park film adaptation

 Neill was ultimately cast in the role a few weeks prior to filming, with the start of production being adjusted to fit his schedule.
 Neill was hesitant about taking a lead role, and was surprised to have received the offer.
 Horner coached Neill on his acting performance.
 Neill, a resident of New Zealand, spent weeks trying to perfect an American accent.
-When filming began, Spielberg told Neill he could use his regular voice.
+When filming began, Spielberg told him he could use his regular voice.
 However, after several days, Spielberg advised Neill to speak somewhere in between the two accents.
+The men crafted an offscreen backstory for the character; according to Neill, Spielberg had decided that Grant "didn't have to be American, that perhaps he was from Australia and had lived here a long time."
+Neill himself said that he envisioned Grant as "someone who had graduated from an American university and had stayed in America his entire career."
 In the film, Grant nearly faints after getting his first glimpse at a living dinosaur.
 This was done at the suggestion of Neill, who considered it a realistic response for someone who has devoted their research to dinosaurs.

 Spielberg made Grant and Sattler a couple in order to add tension to the film.
 He also felt that Sattler did not get enough attention in the book.
 She is played in the film by Laura Dern.
 There is a 20-year age difference between her and Neill, which goes unmentioned in the film and its sequels.
 Neill said this was "a completely appropriate age difference for a leading man and lady" at the time.
+Of his character's reluctance to starting a family, Neill said: "It's not that Grant dislikes children particularly, it's just that he is too caught up in his professional life to have time or energy for them.
+They are kind of a foreign species to him, so they make him anxious."